 You can replace both the milk and half-and-half with your favourite non dairy, like almond or oat milk.

-You may also want to use a dairy-free chocolate and sub the whipped cream with a non dairy version.
+You may also want to use a dairy-free chocolate and sub the whipped cream with a non dairy whipped cream.

 Helpful Tips for Making The Best Hot Chocolate

-Speaking of whipped cream, prefer not to make your own?
+- Prefer not to make your own whipped cream?
 Use store bought!